Silence or Delay Can Be a Sign of Legal Malpractice

 Contact Law Firm for Help with Legal Malpractice

-The experienced attorneys at Schklar & Heim, LLC have handled some of the most complex legal malpractice cases in Georgia over the past 6 years.
+The experienced attorneys at Schklar & Heim, LLC have handled some of the most complex legal malpractice cases in Georgia over the past several years.
 We represent individuals and companies throughout the state, including cities such as Albany, Marietta, Decatur, and Atlanta.
 If you suspect your attorney has committed malpractice, call our office today at (404) 888-0100.